 Email-based 2FA: How to confirm that your website can send emails

-Before enabling 2-factor email authentication for your WordPress site, you'll need to verify you can receive emails.
+Before you start using 2-factor email authentication on your WordPress site, you'll need to verify you can receive emails.
 This verifies your site can send emails and that your account can receive emails sent from your site.

-Please note that this email will be sent to the email address of the site, outlined in the admin notification. (screenshot below)
+Please note that this email will be sent to the email address of the site, outlined in this admin notice.

-To confirm that your site can send emails, simply go to your inbox and click the verification link in the email you received.
+To confirm that your site can send emails, simply go to your inbox (email address of your site) and click the verification link in the email you received.

 The email subject will be "[your-site-name] Email Sending Verification".

-Important: To enforce users for email authentication, you'll need to select the user roles first.
+Note: To enforce users for email authentication, you'll need to list the user roles first.